-Apple Inc. (AAPL), which is fighting Eastman Kodak Co. over ownership of patents, lost a bid to transfer a Kodak lawsuit against the iPhone-maker out of bankruptcy court.
+Apple Inc. (AAPL:US), which is fighting Eastman Kodak Co. over ownership of patents, lost a bid to transfer a Kodak lawsuit against the iPhone-maker out of bankruptcy court.

 U.S. District Judge George Daniels in Manhattan today denied Apple’s request to move the lawsuit to his court from the bankruptcy court overseeing Kodak’s restructuring.

 Daniels said Apple’s transfer request could be reconsidered after U.S. Bankruptcy Judge Allan Gropper rules on Kodak’s request for an order blocking Apple’s ownership claims to 10 patents.
 Gropper heard arguments on the issue earlier this week.

 Kodak and Apple are grappling over patents that are included in a portfolio Kodak is set to auction next month as part of its bankruptcy case.
 Kodak sued Apple in June in bankruptcy court, seeking to block Apple’s ownership claims to the assets.